 How do I verify I’m on Veepn when I’m browsing?

 Visit a site like whatismyipaddress dot com and compare the shown location to your real location.
 You should see the server location you selected, not your actual IP.
+Super vpn edge review and guide: everything you need to know about setup, features, privacy, speeds, and comparisons 2026

 Are there security risks I should know about when using Veepn with Edge?